-The old Focus ST’s interior had some unappealing elements, and this new one is much better to my eyes.
+The old Ford Focus ST’s interior had some unappealing elements, and this new one is much better to my eyes.

 The heated Recaro front passenger seats look the goods, and offer up a gamut of manual adjustments including lumbar support.
-They’re grippy, but also more practical and padded than the track-ready pews that made the Focus RS hard to live with.
+They’re grippy, but also more practical and padded than the track-ready pews that made the Ford Focus RS hard to live with.